Homage to the Queen: Original production

 The ballet became part of the Sadler's Wells Ballet's regular repertoire during the mid-1950s.
 In the 1990s the Queen of the Air segment was revived.

 2006 recreation

 To celebrate the 80th birthday of Queen Elizabeth the ballet was revived in 2006.
-Apart from the Entree and the Queen of the Air, much of Ashton's original choreography was lost during the years, so new ones were created for three of the sequences based on surviving material.
+Apart from the Entree and the Queen of the Air, much of Ashton's original choreography was lost during the years, so new choreography was created for three of the sequences based on surviving material.